HISTORY OF ST. FRANCIS OF ASSISI CHURCH

 In September 1977 the name St. Francis of Assisi was chosen as the patron of the parish.
 The first mass was celebrated in the new church in August 1980 lead by Father Clare MacDonald who was appointed the first pastor of St. Francis of Assisi.

 In June 1989 Father Eric Dunn was appointed pastor at St. Francis of Assisi and Administrator of St. Martin of Tours, located in Cumberland.
 During this period he was also Vicar General for the diocese.
 In June 1995, Father Leo Trainor succeeded Father Eric and remained as pastor until June 1999 when he was replaced by Father John Lacey.
 Father Lacey, who was transferred from Summerside, was the 5th pastor of St. Francis of Assisi / Administrator of St. Martins of Tours.
 In his time the Parishes of St. Francis of Assisi, St. Martin's and St. Anne's Parish in Emyvale were amalgamated into one Unit which are now known as the Good Shepherd Pastoral Unit.
 Father Martin Carter succeeded Father Robert MacDonald ( Emyvale ) who retired from parish ministry in 2009 and presently serves as the Associate Pastor for the Good Shepherd pastoral Unit.
 Father Robert Coady succeeded Fr.
-John Lacey in 2011 and is the present pastor of the the Good Shepherd pastoral Unit.
+John Lacey in 2011 and was the pastor of the the Good Shepherd pastoral Unit until his retirement in June 2017.
+Father John Molina ( and with him arrived Father George Palamattum as assistant Pastor) served the parish as Pastor until June 2018 and now we welcome father Doug MacDonald as our new pastor replacing Fr.
+John Molina.